hbrch/covid_landkreisgoslar/README.md

 # covid_landkreisgoslar
-COVID Web Scraping + Automated E-mail
+Web Scraping COVID Data and sending it as an e-mail<br>